2022

 18) Gaming Addiction Workshop for Parents – Pei Cai Secondary School

-The workshop focussed on helping parents have a better understanding of the gaming addiction process and provided strategies to help their children manage the ill effects of gaming addiction.
+The workshop focused on helping parents have a better understanding of the gaming addiction process and provided strategies to help their children manage the ill effects of gaming addiction.